-The Horace Mann Spirit of Service Awards are named for Horace Mann, the first president of Antioch College and a noted abolitionist and educator.
-They honor the efforts of individuals who have “won victories for humanity,” in Mann’s words, through their work or volunteerism.
-The awards represent the selfless efforts of extraordinary women and men in our community.
+The Horace Mann Spirit of Service Awards are named in honor of Horace Mann, Antioch College’s first president and a noted abolitionist and educator.
+The awards program recognizes individuals “who have won victories for humanity,” through their work and volunteerism.